All Episodes

 Well, that's blowing up in his face because of new audio and some video that is coming out where he literally says that I think we disproportionately stop whites way too much and minorities too little and some other comments.

-Let me play him for you and and ask you how you think this is going to play out but I ask you to listen to this through the the prism of what if Donald Trump said it.
+But I ask you to listen to this through the prism of what if Donald Trump said it.

-Listen they just keep saying oh it's a disportionate percentage of a particular ethnic group.
+They just keep saying, oh, it's a disproportionate percentage of a particular ethnic group.

 In that case, incidentally, I think we disproportionately stop whites too much and minorities too little.

-95% of your murders and murderers and murder victims is one at home.
+95% of their burgers and murderers and murder victims.

-You can just take the description and pass it out to all the cops.
+You can just take the description and zero access and pass it out to all the top.

-They are male minority gun get the guns out of the hands a lot of cops in the street.
+You've got to get the guns out of the hands of the people that get killed.

-So it's one of the unintended consequences is people say, oh my God, you are arresting kids for marijuana.
+Unintended consequences is people say, oh, my God, you are arresting kids from marijuana.

 They're all minority.